niel0258/CALDS-Calculator-for-Data-and-Statistic-/README.md

 This makes it easier to calculate a chosen statistic of the given data

 ## <h1 align="center">Features</h1>
-- Let's the user input numerical data in the rows of the program
+- ⭐Let's the user input numerical data in the rows of the program.⭐
-- Import from and export to a CSV file
+- ⭐Import from and export to a CSV file.⭐
-- Calculates a chosen statistic by the user
+- ⭐Calculates a chosen statistic by the user.⭐
-- Currently can calculate central tendencies, t and z tests
+- ⭐Currently can calculate central tendencies, t and z tests.⭐

 ## <h1 align="center">Languages Used</h1>
 - `Python`